qing762/exitlag-auto-signup/README.md

 ## Feedback / Issues / Request for takedown

-If you have any feedback or issues running the code, please reach out to me at [Discord/qing762](https://discord.com/users/635765555277725696)
+If you have any feedback or issues running the code, please join the [Discord Server](https://discord.gg/3DnxhHy3vg)

 ### FOR EXITLAG EMPLOYEES